k-Arihara/dotfiles/StartUp-TODO/Ubuntu.md

 8. Paste the public key you copied eariler.

 ## Problem changing to UK keyboard layout at login
+1. Install "ibus-mozc" from terminal and reboot.
+2. Change input source "mozc" from Settings -> Region & Language -> Input Sources.
-1. Move to `/usr/share/ibus/component/`
+3. Move to `/usr/share/ibus/component/`
-2. Edit mozc.xml as follows using your favorite editor.
+4. Edit mozc.xml as follows using your favorite editor.
 ```
 <layout>default</layout>  ->  <layout>jp</layout>
 ```